Sam-Belliveau/ece-4760-final-project/index.md

 ## 2.1 Rationale & Inspiration

 Audio localization typically depends on specialized DSP hardware or simplified methods that only work with sharp transients.
-This often makes such projects out of reach for hobbyists.
+This often makes such projects out of reach for hobbyists and also results in expensive systems.

 By leveraging the Raspberry Pi Pico’s ADC along with the RP2040’s fast processors, we determined it was possible to implement a more sophisticated localization technique entirely on-chip.

 We decided to implement a time-difference-of-arrival (TDOA) method to determine sound location.
 To compute the time difference between microphones, we use cross-correlations to estimate the likelihood of various sample shifts.
+As compared to FFT based approaches, this approach is significantely cheaper to compute.
 This approach allows us to localize many types of sounds quickly and accurately on the Pico.

 ## 2.2 Background Math